OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 This document describes a generic COSE and HTTP based service, which can be applied to any use case that build on top of HTTP and COSE.

+Producers create content, which they then sign and submit transparency services.

+Transparency services act as a kind of notary, authenticating signed content from issuers, and providing receipts, which can be used to convince a verifier that an issuer is legitimate, based on mutual trust in the notary.

+The identity layer is not bound to a specific PKI, but is compatible with credentialing systems based on public key cryptography that are supported by {{-COSE}}.

+We use the term "Identity Document" as a place holder for "x509 certificate" or "cose-key"

 ~~~aasvg
                          .------------.                   +----------+
 Content   -->           |  Payload     +----------------->+ Content  |